-Adaptation options for Parks and Protected Areas are numerous but it has been found that intrusive structures or infrastructure limiting access to natural environment is undesirable for tourists and therefore may have limited effect in impacting future visitation (Lemieux et al., 2015).
-The impact of climate change on nature-based tourism (e.g. parks) and outdoor recreation in protected areas is dependent on geographic location.
-Overall, it is widely agreed that shoulder seasons (spring and fall) will improve as temperatures warm and increase the tourism season, however increased precipitation and storm events, particularly in the spring, could limit opportunities for longer seasons (e.g., Wilkins et al., 2018; Hewer and Gough, 2019; Dundas and Haefen, 2020).
-It is also possible that the summer season could be longer and more ideal (particularly in upper latitude locations), but decline in southern and mid-latitude locations (as it becomes 'too hot') (e.g., Fisichelli et al., 2015) or where there's increased risk for drought (Jedd et al., 2018) and fire (e.g., Hestetune et al., 2018).
-Time series analysis of climate and visitation data for US NW National Parks (1991-2012) reveal visitors are more sensitive to extreme dry (drought) conditions, though findings are mixed (e.g., during a climatically dry season, visitor numbers declined in Yellowstone in 2001, but increased in 2012) (Jedd et al., 2018).
-Fisichelli (2015) suggest that as temperatures increase, overall growth in visitor numbers across parks system is projected (+8 to 23%), noting visitation strongly declines at temps >25C (which represents a small portion of parks across the system).
-Wilkins (2018) show through regression analysis between weather variables and tourism spending in Maine revealing increasing temps is an opportunity for increased tourism spending in summer and fall.
+Adaptation options for parks and protected areas are numerous, but it has been found that intrusive structures or infrastructure limiting access to natural environments is undesirable for tourists and therefore may have limited effect in impacting future visitation (Lemieux et al., 2015).
+The impact of climate change on nature-based tourism (e.g., parks) and outdoor recreation in protected areas is dependent on geographic location.
+Overall, it is widely agreed that shoulder seasons (spring and autumn) will improve as temperatures warm and increase the tourism season; however, increased precipitation and storm events, particularly in spring, could limit opportunities for longer seasons (e.g., Wilkins et al., 2018; Hewer and Gough, 2019; Dundas and Haefen, 2020).
+It is also possible that the summer season could be longer and more ideal (particularly in upperlatitude locations) but decline in southern and mid-latitude locations (as it becomes 'too hot') (e.g., Fisichelli et al., 2015) or where there is increased risk for drought (Jedd et al., 2018) and fire (e.g., Hestetune et al., 2018).
+Time-series analysis of climate and visitation data for US-NW national parks (1991-2012) reveal that visitors are more sensitive to extreme dry (drought) conditions, although findings are mixed (e.g., during a climatically dry season, visitor numbers declined in Yellowstone in 2001 but increased in 2012) (Jedd et al., 2018).
+Fisichelli (2015) suggests that as temperatures increase, the overall growth in visitor numbers across the parks system is projected to increase (8-23%), noting that visitation strongly declines at temps >25°C (which represents a small portion of parks across the system).
+Wilkins (2018) showed, through regression analysis between weather variables and tourism spending in Maine (USA), that increasing temperatures is an opportunity for increased tourism spending in summer and autumn.